-- Your servers must have TCP/IP with static IP addressing. - Multiple networks are recommended to isolate public and private traffic. - The private network should be a unique subnet so that Double-Take will not attempt to use an unreachable private network. - Your network can contain direct LAN connections or VLAN technology. - For Windows 2003, the cluster nodes must be on the same logical IP subnet. - For Windows 2003, the maximum round trip latency between nodes should be no more than 1⁄2 second. - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - Domain-The cluster nodes must be members of the same domain. - DNS-Forward and reverse lookups must be implemented on the primary DNS server for the cluster name and individual nodes. - Cluster service account-For Windows 2003 clusters, use the same cluster service account on source and target clusters. - Volumes-The source and target should have identical drive mappings. - Third-party storage-Third-party storage resources are not supported. - Resource registration-In some cases, the Double-Take cluster resources may not be registered automatically when Double-Take is installed.
+- Your servers must have TCP/IP with static IP addressing. - IPv4 only configurations are supported, IPv4 and IPv6 are supported in combination, however IPv6 only configurations are not supported - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - Multiple networks are recommended to isolate public and private traffic. - The private network should be a unique subnet so that Double-Take will not attempt to use an unreachable private network. - Your network can contain direct LAN connections or VLAN technology. - If you are using Double-Take over a WAN and do not have DNS name resolution, you will need to add the host names to the local host file on each server running Double-Take. - Domain-The cluster nodes must be members of the same domain. - DNS-Forward and reverse lookups must be implemented on the primary DNS server for the cluster name and individual nodes. - Volumes-The source and target should have identical drive mappings. - Third-party storage-Third-party storage resources are not supported. - Resource registration-In some cases, the Double-Take cluster resources may not be registered automatically when Double-Take is installed.
 You can manually register the resources by running DTResUtility.exe, which is installed in the \Windows\Cluster directory. - Licensing-Each node in the cluster must have a valid Double-Take Availability license key. - Time-The clock on your Double-Take servers must be within a few minutes of each other, relative to UTC.
-Large time skews will cause Double-Take errors. - Windows firewall-If you have Windows firewall enabled on your servers, there are two requirements for the Windows firewall configuration. - The Double-Take installation program will automatically attempt to configure ports 6320, 6325, and 6326 for Double-Take.
-If you cancel this step, you will have to configure the ports manually. - If you are using the Double-Take Console to push installations out to your servers you will have to open firewall ports for WMI (Windows Management Instrumentation), which uses RPC (Remote Procedure Call).
+Large time skews (more than five minutes) will cause Double-Take errors. - Windows firewall-If you have Windows firewall enabled on your servers, there are two requirements for the Windows firewall configuration. - The Double-Take installation program will automatically attempt to configure ports 6320, 6325, and 6326 for Double-Take.
+If you cancel this step, you will have to configure the ports manually. - If you are using the Double-Take Console to push installations out to your Windows servers, you will have to open firewall ports for WMI (Windows Management Instrumentation), which uses RPC (Remote Procedure Call).
 By default, RPC will use ports at random above 1024, and these ports must be open on your firewall.
 RPC ports can be configured to a specific range by specific registry changes and a reboot.
 See the Microsoft Knowledge Base article 154596 for instructions.
 Additionally, you will need to open firewall ports for SMB (server message block) communications which uses ports 135-139 and port 445, and you will need to open File and Printer Sharing.
 As an alternative, you can disable the Windows firewall temporarily until the push installations are complete.